Kanzyone/HTML5-Guide/README.md

 <br>
 <br>

-<p>Accessibility also means making sure a site can be used without a mouse.
+<p>✴ Accessibility also means making sure a site can be used without a mouse.
 Many users navigate only with a keyboard, so interactive elements like buttons and links should be naturally focusable.</p>

 Example:
 ```html